-An on-going concern for financial professionals is how to walk the line between sharing too much and too little of themselves through their social media presence.
-It can be challenging to find the perfect balance point between keeping it professional and giving your visitors a bit of who you are personally – enough so that they will to be comfortable starting an online (and offline) dialog.
+An on-going concern for professionals is balancing the right amount of information to share.
+They need to walk the line between sharing too much and too little of themselves through their social media presence.
+You have to keep things professional and still give your visitors a bit of who you are personally.
+You want to share enough so that they will to be comfortable starting an online (and offline) dialog.

 On LinkedIn, an easy way to get started with sharing what’s important to you is through the Volunteer Experience & Causes section.